GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 * `jdbctojdbc.input.partitioncolumn`: JDBC input table partition column name
 * `jdbctojdbc.input.lowerbound`: JDBC input table partition column lower bound which is used to decide the partition stride
 * `jdbctojdbc.input.upperbound`: JDBC input table partition column upper bound which is used to decide the partition stride
 * `jdbctojdbc.numpartitions`: The maximum number of partitions that can be used for parallelism in table reading and writing.
+Same value will be used for both input and output jdbc connection.
 Default set to 10
 * `jdbctojdbc.output.url`: JDBC output url
 * `jdbctojdbc.output.driver`: JDBC output driver name
 * `jdbctojdbc.output.table`: JDBC output table name